kcrary/istari/docs/tactics.md

 These tactics are primarily used to implement other tactics:

-- `Tactic.replaceJudgement : Judgement.djudgement -> tactic`
+- `Tactic.replaceJudgement : Judgement.judgement -> tactic`

-  Replaces the `djudgement` portion of the current goal, leaving the directory unchanged.
+  Replaces the `judgement` portion of the current goal, leaving the directory unchanged.

   + `Tactic.replaceHyp : int -> Judgement.hyp -> tactic`